borgmatic-collective/borgmatic/docs/how-to/snapshot-your-filesystems.md

 also responsible for cleaning up (deleting) these snapshots after a backup completes.

+borgmatic is smart enough to look at the parent (and grandparent, etc.) directories of each of your `source_directories` to discover any logical volumes.
+For instance, let's say you add `/var/log` and `/var/lib` to your source directories, but `/var` is a logical volume. borgmatic will discover that and snapshot `/var` accordingly.

 Additionally, borgmatic rewrites the snapshot file paths so that they appear at their original logical volume locations in a Borg archive.
 For instance, if your logical volume is mounted at `/var/lvolume`, then the snapshotted files